-- 7.11 The advice in PPS22 is to be followed and compliance is to be achieved with the other relevant consent procedures relating to turbine safety. - 7.12 The highways authority and the Highways Agency will be consulted on applications on a case by case basis.
+- 7.12 This guidance does not reflect a blanket restriction on wind turbines, but guidance on location in order to minimise harmful impacts. - 7.13 The advice in PPS22 is to be followed and compliance is to be achieved with the other relevant consent procedures relating to turbine safety. - 7.14 The highways authority and the Highways Agency will be consulted on applications on a case by case basis.
+The Highways Agency's Spatial Planning Advice Note 'Planning Applications for Wind Turbines Sited Near to Trunk Roads' provides further guidance.

-7.13 Please see Appendix 1 - 'Safety'.
+7.15 Please see Appendix 1 - 'Safety'.